Cephas-Kingori/AgriNeo/README.md

 Visit our live website for a demo on the application : https://mkoolima-782e6.web.app/

-**FUTURE**
+**FUTURE UPGRADES**
 1. include computer vision to identify pests and diseases.
 2. Optimize the code structure, make it easier to extend
-3. Improve performance and benchmark
+3. Provide USSD and SMS features
-4. Improve the quality of code and comments
+4. Provide REST API's for our seed database

 **CONTRIBUTION**